What does a platypus look like? Generating customized prompts for zero-shot image classification: Abstract

 \section{Abstract}

-Open vocabulary models are a promising new paradigm for image classification.
-Unlike traditional classification models, open vocabulary models classify among any arbitrary set of categories specified with natural language during inference.
-This natural language, called "prompts", typically consists of a set of hand-written templates (e.g., "a photo of a \{\}”) which are completed with each of the category names.
+Open-vocabulary models are a promising new paradigm for image classification.
+Unlike traditional classification models, open-vocabulary models classify among any arbitrary set of categories specified with natural language during inference.
+This natural language, called ``prompts", typically consists of a set of hand-written templates (e.g., ``a photo of a \{\}") which are completed with each of the category names.
 This work introduces a simple method to generate higher accuracy prompts, without relying on any explicit knowledge of the task domain and with far fewer hand-constructed sentences.
-To achieve this, we combine open vocabulary models with large language models (LLMs) to create Customized Prompts via Language models (CuPL, pronounced "couple").
-In particular, we leverage the knowledge contained in LLMs in order to generate many descriptive sentences that are customized for each object category.
+To achieve this, we combine open-vocabulary models with large language models (LLMs) to create Customized Prompts via Language models (CuPL, pronounced ``couple").
+In particular, we leverage the knowledge contained in LLMs in order to generate many descriptive sentences that contain important discriminating characteristics of the image categories.
+This allows the model to place a greater importance on these regions in the image when making predictions.
 We find that this straightforward and general approach improves accuracy on a range of zero-shot image classification benchmarks, including over one percentage point gain on ImageNet.
 Finally, this simple baseline requires no additional training and remains completely zero-shot.
-Code is available at \url{https://github.com/sarahpratt/CuPL}.
+Code available at \url{https://github.com/sarahpratt/CuPL}.